-thorium - Radioactive element; soft, heavy metal, insoluble in water or alkalides but soluble in acids; progeny of uranium decay; used in the manufacturing of sunlamps and as a potential source of nuclear energy.
+thorium - Radioactive element; soft, heavy metal, insoluble in water but soluble in acids; one of the decay products of uranium; used in the manufacturing of sunlamps and as a potential source of nuclear energy.

 treatment - Any activity that alters the chemical or physical nature of a waste to reduce its toxicity or prepare it for disposal.